 Brothers and sisters in Christ: Jesus' resurrection marks the beginning of a new era.
-The wall of sin that separated us from God has been removed.
-We now can come before our God without fear - trusting in his mercy to forgive our sins for Christ's sake.
+The wall of sin that separated us from God has been dismantled.
+We can now approach our God without fear, trusting in his mercy to forgive our sins for Christ's sake.
 Want proof?
-Look, Jesus' tomb is empty, and his enemies run in fear!
+See Jesus' empty tomb and how His foes flee in fear!
 Rejoice!
-Jesus rose to show both his and our enemies powerless.
+Jesus rose to show His enemies powerless.